-Traditional Rosettes are fun to make and taste like a funnel cake but lighter.
+Traditional Rosettes are fun to make and taste like a funnel cake, but lighter.

-Traditional Rosettes are fun to make and taste like a funnel cake but lighter.
+Traditional Rosettes are fun to make and taste like a funnel cake, but lighter.
 Making Rosettes takes a little practice.
 I recommend having an assistant until you master the technique.
-I was half way through the batter before I felt like I could handle the process on my own.
+I was halfway through the batter before I felt like I could handle the process on my own.
 Don’t let that scare you off.
 A little practice and you will be a pro.

 TRADITIONAL ROSETTES RECIPE NOTES/TIPS

 - Use a cooling rack.
-If you place them on a paper towel they will get soggy.
+If you place them on a paper towel, they will get soggy.

 TRADITIONAL ROSETTES RECIPE